not-ani/ani-website-rewrite/src/pages/writing/ocw-is-changing.md

 ### Multi-tenant Architecture

 Next we wanted to update the application itself to support a multi-tenant architecture, next thankfully makes this super easy!
-We started with our1 middleware:
+We started with our middleware:

 ```tsx
 import { clerkMiddleware } from "@clerk/nextjs/server";